-An expectation of professional practice is that students attend all practice and classroom experiences.
+An expectation of professional practice is that students arrive on time and attend all practice and classroom experiences until the practice and classroom experiences are completed.
 Responsibility and accountability for meeting course obligations is a fundamental component of professionalism.

-- Students must refer to individual course syllabi for specific requirements or policies related to illness or absence. - Students determine if their illness adversely impacts upon client's or their own well-being and consult with course faculty prior to classroom or practice experience absence.
-Course faculty or clinical supervisor may ask a student to leave a classroom or practice setting if the student's illness adversely impacts the well-being of students, patients or clients.

-- When a pattern of absences is noted by faculty, students are required to consult with course faculty and/or their program faculty advisor for counseling.
-A pattern of absences will result in a student being placed on probation due to failure to meet professional behaviors criteria. - Students retain accountability for meeting course requirements. - Students are cautioned that excessive absences lead to unsuccessful completion of course requirements and may result in dismissal from the program. - Final Exams are often scheduled outside normal semester dates.
-Any absence from scheduled exams or final exams must be preapproved by course faculty. - Travel scheduled between semester breaks must be scheduled to take place after final exams are completed. - Arrangements made for travel during finals week, without written faculty approval, will have to be rescheduled.
+- Students must refer to individual course syllabi for specific requirements or policies related to illness or absence. - Students determine if their illness adversely impacts upon clients or their own well-being and consult with course faculty prior to classroom or practice experience absence.
+Course faculty or clinical supervisor may ask a student to leave a classroom or practice setting if the student's illness adversely impacts the well-being of students, patients or clients. - When a pattern of absences is noted by faculty, students are required to consult with course faculty and/or their program faculty advisor for counseling.
+A pattern of absences may result in a student being placed on probation or dismissed from the physical therapy program, due to failure to meet professional behaviors criteria. - Students retain accountability for meeting course requirements. - Students are cautioned that excessive absences lead to unsuccessful completion of course requirements and may result in dismissal from the program. - Final Exams are often scheduled outside normal semester dates.
+Any absence from scheduled exams or final exams must be pre-approved by course faculty.
+If approval is not obtained a student may be dismissed from the Physical Therapy program for failure to meet professional behaviors criteria. - Travel scheduled between semester breaks must be scheduled to take place after final exams are completed.
+Failure to comply with this quideline may result in dismissal from the Physical Therapy program. - Arrangements made for travel during finals week, without written faculty approval, will have to be rescheduled.
 Any financial impact resulting from re-scheduling, will be the sole responsibility of the student.